Kowal Sentry Integration for Magento 2

 Variants:

-- a separate Sentry project for backend only
+- separate Sentry project only for the backend

-- the same project for both backend and frontend
+- the same project for the backend and frontend

 Recommendation:

-- for mature deployments, keep separate backend and frontend projects,
+- in more mature implementations, keep separate backend and frontend projects,

-- for smaller installations, you can start with a single shared project.
+- in smaller installations, you can start with one shared project.

 Error Sample Rate